Isaac Newton Institute: History

 After a national competition run by SERC, the Science and Engineering Research Council (now known as EPSRC Engineering and Physical Sciences Research Council), this institute was chosen to be the national research institute for mathematical sciences in the UK.

 It opened in 1992 with support from St John's College and Trinity College.
 St. John's provided the land and a purpose-built building, Trinity provided running costs for the first five years and the London Mathematical Society provided other support.

 Shortly afterwards at the institute, the British mathematician Andrew Wiles announced his approach to proving Fermat's Last Theorem in three lectures on 21–23 June 1993.
 In 1999 the institute was awarded a Queen's Anniversary Prize in recognition of "world-class achievement in education."

 Although it is part of the national infrastructure for mathematical research, it is formally part of the University of Cambridge, from which it receives some funding.
 Nowadays five UK Research Councils, BBSRC, EPSRC, ESRC, NERC, STFC support about 55% of its activity.

-A number of philanthropic individuals, family and educational trusts, private companies and bodies associated with the University of Cambridge generously give their support.
+A number of philanthropic individuals, family and educational trusts, private companies and bodies associated with the University of Cambridge give their support.